 - Understanding the meaning of the sound through feedback

-This is how listening jumpstarts the process of growth in children.
+This is how listening jump starts growth in children.
 The next step in this process is using the sound frequently after understanding the meaning.

 These are the primary reasons why listening properly should be inculcated as a habit in growing children.
-Especially through the ages of 1-4 years old, when every child is gathering and processing a lot of information on a day-to-day basis.
+Especially through the ages of 1-4 years old.
+This is when every child is gathering and processing a lot of information.

-But, let us gain in-depth understanding of how listening is essential in the growth ages, years 1-5, of every child.
+But, let us gain in-depth understanding of how listening is essential factor.

 - Listening improves concentration and memory